fabriqnetwork/specular/README.md

 At this point, you'll have two chains started with the following parameters
 - L2: chain ID `13527`, with a sequencer exposed on ports `4011` (http) and `4012` (ws).
 - L1: chain ID `31337`, on port `8545` (ws).
-To re-run the network from clean state, run `../sbin/deploy_l1_contracts.sh -c && ../sbin/start_sp_geth.sh -c`.
+To re-run the network from clean state, make sure to use the `-c` flag: `../sbin/deploy_l1_contracts.sh -c && ../sbin/start_sp_geth.sh -c`.

 ## For users
 To learn more, see [`specular.network`](https://specular.network/).